reflexsoar/reflex-docs/docs/detections/repositories.md

 !!! warning "Deleting Detections from a Repository"
     Detections from a currently subscribed Repository can NOT be deleted from your library of Detections.
 If you wish to delete a Detection, you must first unsubscribe from the Repository.
 Utilizing Exclusions is the best way to make Detection Repositories work best for your Organization.

+## Manual Synchronization
+Even though Reflex with *automatically* synchronize subscribed Detection Repositories based on the `Synchronization Interval (minutes)` field, you can also choose to manually sync them at any point.
+To do this, the following steps can be used when logged into Reflex as the [Admin](../users/index.md) user:

+1. Navigate to the Detections page
+2. Click `Detection Repositories`
+3. Click `Manage` on any of the Detections
+4. Select `Synchronize Now`

 ## Repository Types
 There are two types of Repositories: